urlfreezer/urlfreezer_wordpress_plugin/urlfreezer/readme.txt

 if any of the links is offline URL Freezer will provide a link to a snapshot of the original link and the script will automatically replace the link in the page with the link to the snapshot.

+In the specific each time a page is load the script will send to URL Freezer

+ * The URL Freezer User ID
+ * The url of the page loaded
+ * The outgoing links found in the current page

+For outgoing links is meant all the links that go to a different domain than the one of the page that has the links

 == Installation ==

-Upload the URL Freezer plugin to your blog, activate it, configure your URL Freezer's User ID and enable it.
+Upload the URL Freezer plugin to your blog, activate it.

+Get the URL Freezer's User Id from [https://urlfreezer.com/app/script.html](https://urlfreezer.com/app/script.html) using your account.

+Configure your URL Freezer's User ID and enable it.

 You're ready to go!